Cultural Arts Commission

 Timeline

-• January 7 to approximately February 5, 2025: Schools select winners.
+• Jan.
+7 to approximately Jan.
+30: Schools select winners.
 NOTE: Do not incorporate student’s name on the artwork for privacy reasons.

 • Please select winners according to the following guidelines: